EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/creating_web_project.md

-# Creating a Web Project
+# Lab 2.
+Creating a Web Project

-In this unit, we will create a Java Springboot web project for developing the application and add maven dependencies for the EnOS Java Core SDK.
+In this lab, we will create a Java Springboot web project for developing the application and add maven dependencies for the EnOS Java Core SDK.

-## Creating a project
+## Step 1: Creating a Project

 To save the effort of creating a project from scratch, we can create a project by importing the project configuration package.

-Take the following steps to create a Springboot web project:
+Follow the steps below to create a Springboot web project.

-1. Open the [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.2.2.RELEASE&packaging=jar&jvmVersion=1.8&groupId=com.example&artifactId=battery-web&name=battery-web&description=demo%20project%20for%20spring%20boot&packageName=com.example.battery-web&dependencies=devtools,lombok,web,freemarker) site with the configured `battery-web` project information.
+1. Open the [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.2.9.RELEASE&packaging=jar&jvmVersion=1.8&groupId=com.example&artifactId=battery-web&name=battery-web&description=demo%20project%20for%20spring%20boot&packageName=com.example.battery-web&dependencies=devtools,lombok,web,freemarker) site with the configured `battery-web` project information.

-2. Click the **Generate** button to download the project configuration package `battery-web.zip`.
+2. Click the **Generate** button to download the `battery-web.zip` project configuration package.

    ![](media/spring_initializr.png)